KishoreAIML/-Credit-Risk-Loan-Default-Prediction-System/README.md

 7. Property Value
 8. Credit_Worthiness

-These features are the **most influential** for predicting loan defaults.
+These features are the **most important for predicting loan default**.

 ---